kcbabo/gg-portal-demo/README.md

     trafficcontrol.policy.gloo.solo.io/v2, Kind=RateLimitPolicy: 1
 ```

-When we now refresg the Dev Portal UI _API Usage Plans & Keys_ screen at http://developer.example.com/usage-plans, we see that there are 3 _Usage Plans_ available for our _Tracks_ (_Castronauts_) API.
+When we now refresg the Dev Portal UI _API Usage Plans & Keys_ screen at http://developer.example.com/usage-plans, we see that there are 3 _Usage Plans_ available for our _Tracks_ (_Catstronauts_) API.

 ### Private APIs